Green-Conscious Copywriting

 Sustainable toys marketing to kids or guilt-tripping parents into feeling bad for not purchasing them.

-Green creatives exacerbating their customers' pains or capitalizing on their anxieties and fears.
+Green creatives magnifying their customers' pains or capitalizing on their anxieties and fears.

 CPG brands engaging in unintentional greenwashing by using fabricated logos or words.

-If you resonate with producing similar copy for your business, know that it's not your fault.
+If you relate to any of this, know that it's not your fault.

-We've all been spoon-fed this stuff for decades, marketers, copywriters, you, me - the whole lot.
 It’s the way theoretical education has been imparted in universities and online courses.
 It's the way templated copywriting headlines and writing frameworks are formulated using traditional styles that are promised to work.
+It’s how we are programmed to believe not following them or their sections would give us a less effective copy and lower results.
 It’s our exposure to overly-used green buzzwords that make us think conformity is harmless.

 Why Fix This Gap In Sustainability Copywriting?

-Our planet and society are in dire need of the positive change it brings.
+Our planet and society need the positive change that real sustainability copywriting brings

 With the sporadic growth happening in the sustainability and conscious business space, we have to fix the prevalent “wrong” communication style.
 Otherwise, the unideal practices will just be copied and pasted in an unending cycle.